Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Topology Reconfiguration

-When executing a \texttt{Split} action on a node, the basic requirement is that this node has to be constructed by at least six edge modules.
-In the process, we need to physically split a node into a pair and move them away.
-In order to guarantee motion controllability, singularity should be avoided during the whole process.
-In some situations, we need to carefully consider if it is feasible to execute this action.
-For example, when node $v_0$ is on the same plane with node $v_2$, $v_3$, $v_6$, and $v_7$ shown in Figure~\ref{fig:merge-singular}, it is not allowed to split node $v_0$ in the way shown in Figure~\ref{fig:split-singular}, because one of the newly generated nodes ($v_0$ in this case) will be in a singular configuration.
-In comparison, if node $v_0$ is outside the truss shown in Figure~\ref{fig:merge-nosingular}, then it is feasible to apply the same \texttt{Split} action to generate two new nodes shown in Figure~\ref{fig:split-nosingular}.
-This constraint also applies for \texttt{Merge}.
-In Figure~\ref{fig:split-singular}, since node $v_0$ is in singular configuration, it is not allowed to merge $v_1$ with $v_0$ to become a new truss shown in Figure~\ref{fig:merge-singular}.
-However, it is feasible to merge $v_0$ and $v_1$ in Figure~\ref{fig:split-nosingular} to become $v_0$ in Figure~\ref{fig:merge-nosingular}.
+When executing a \texttt{Split} action on a node, one requirement is that this node must have at least six edge modules.
+Here we physically split one node into two and move them apart.
+In order to guarantee motion controllability, singularities should be avoided.
+For example, when node $v_0$ is on the same plane with node $v_2$, $v_3$, $v_6$, and $v_7$ shown in Fig.~\ref{fig:merge-singular}, we cannot split node $v_0$ as in Fig.~\ref{fig:split-singular}, because one of the newly generated nodes ($v_0$ in this case) will be in a singular configuration.
+In comparison, if $v_0$ is outside the truss shown in Fig.~\ref{fig:merge-nosingular}, then it is feasible to apply the same \texttt{Split} action to generate two new nodes shown in Fig.~\ref{fig:split-nosingular}.
+This constraint also applies for the \texttt{Merge} action.
+In Fig.~\ref{fig:split-singular}, since node $v_0$ is in a singular configuration, we cannot merge $v_1$ with $v_0$ to become a new truss shown in Fig.~\ref{fig:merge-singular}.
+However, it is feasible to merge $v_0$ and $v_1$ in Fig.~\ref{fig:split-nosingular} to become $v_0$ in Fig.~\ref{fig:merge-nosingular}.

 After splitting a node, the members attached to this node are separated into two groups that can be controlled independently.
 However, we need to consider how to move the two newly generate nodes away from each other.
-In Figure~\ref{fig:split-rightmove}, after splitting $v_0$ into $v_0$ and $v_1$, $v_1$ is moved to the right side of $v_0$ and this motion can separate these involved members without any collision.
-However, in Figure~\ref{fig:split-wrongmove}, for the same \texttt{Split} action, $v_1$ is moved to the left side of $v_0$ and this motion is in fact not feasible because members will collide.
-This is also important for \texttt{Merge}.
+In Fig.~\ref{fig:split-rightmove}, after splitting $v_0$ into $v_0$ and $v_1$, $v_1$ is moved towards the right side of $v_0$ and this motion can separate the members without collision.
+However, in Fig.~\ref{fig:split-wrongmove}, for the same \texttt{Split} action, $v_1$ is moved to the left side of $v_0$ which is not feasible because members will collide.
 When merging two nodes, we first need to move them to some locations that are close to each other.
-If the new locations are not selected correctly, it is impossible to move them there and execute \texttt{Merge} action.
+If the new locations are not selected correctly, it may be impossible to merge them.